Arkopravo Patra

 Organizers: Hairullin Timur, Marina Abramova

-Support: Ministry of Culture of the Republic of Tatarstan, National Museum of the Republic of Tatarstan, Museum of A.M.
-Gorky and F.I.
-Shalyapin, House of Friendship of the Peoples of Tatarstan, Kazan Club "Artist's Book," German House of the Republic of Tatarstan
+Support: Ministry of Culture of the Republic of Tatarstan, National Museum of the Republic of Tatarstan, and others

 Project Significance:

 Selected participation in this major international survey of Dada's legacy, spanning painting, graphics, sculpture, collage, photography, and artist's books.
-The project united Russian and international practitioners in print graphics, with participants including established names like Picasso Gaglione (Chicago) and Mikhail Pogarsky (Moscow), alongside emerging voices.
+The project united Russian and international practitioners, with participants including Picasso Gaglione (Chicago) and Mikhail Pogarsky (Moscow).

 May 2021